exhaustined/light-engine/README.md

 * Increase/decrease rays: Use the scroll wheel to change the ray count

 # Installation
 You will need Python and the pygame library
-Download the files
+* Download the files
+* Install Python
-Install pygame `pip install pygame`
+* Install pygame `pip install pygame`
-Run `main.py`
+* Run `main.py`